-The teaching and learning requirements of all children with SEND is primarily the responsibility of the class teacher with support from their curriculum area with advice and support from the SEND Department.
+The teaching and learning requirements of all students with SEND is primarily the responsibility of the class teacher with support from their curriculum area with advice and support from the SEND Department.
 This reflects the principle that SEND is a whole school issue and a recognised aspect of all curriculum planning.
-All staff at Ripon Grammar are expected to teach pupils with SEND.
+All staff at Ripon Grammar are expected to teach students with SEND.

-The SEND Department is led by Mrs Etherington, there are three Teaching Assistants who work within the department, the school also has a Health Worker.
+The SEND Department is led by Mrs O'Brien, there are six Teaching Assistants who work within the department, the school also has two Health Workers.